AkashAher3/Weather-App/README.md

 ## Introduction

 The Weather App is designed to provide users with real-time weather information for a specified location.
 It consists of two main pages: the input page and the weather display page.
 On the input page, users can enter a location (city, state, country, etc.), and upon submission, they are redirected to the weather display page.
-There, they will find details such as temperature, humidity, wind speed, and more for the selected location.
+There, they will find details such as temperature, humidity, wind speed, and more for the selected location.it also display a random image in background. the image is from the name of the city ,state, country, etc.

 ## Features